 Bariatric surgery usually lasts between 3 and 5 hours.

 BEFORE THE PROCEDURE

-Patients should undergo a preliminary test to evaluate the specific characteristics of their intervention.
+Patients must undergo a preliminary test to evaluate their case with the participation of different specialists such as psychologists, surgeons, nutritionists, etc. They will decide together the specific characteristics of the intervention.

 Also, if they have any chronic illness or regularly take medications, especially anticoagulants, they should inform the surgeon before surgery.

 Patients will stay a few hours in the intensive care unit and three or four more days in hospital.

 The day after the operation they can start taking a liquid diet and then patients should strictly follow the diet they have been given.